-Section 4 of this bill prohibits, except in certain circumstances, the exercise of eminent domain to acquire property if the entity acquiring the property will transfer any interest in the property to a private person or entity.
-In addition, section 4 [of this bill] provides that the entity that is taking the property has the burden of proving that the taking is for a public use.
+Section 4 of this bill prohibits, except in certain circumstances, the exercise of eminent domain to acquire property if the entity acquiring the property [plans to] will transfer any interest in the property to a private person or entity. [and the primary public benefit of the acquisition is economic development.]
+In addition, section 4 provides that the entity which is taking the property has the burden of proving that the taking is for a public use.

 Existing law allows an entity which is taking property by the exercise of eminent domain to move the court for an order allowing the entity to occupy the property, pending a final judgment in the action.
 (NRS 37.100) Section 5 of this bill requires an entity which is taking property by the exercise of eminent domain to provide the owner of the property with all appraisals of the property obtained by the entity before the entity is allowed to occupy the property.
-Furthermore, section 5 [of this bill] requires the court to determine at the occupancy hearing whether the taking is for a public use, if the owner of the property that is the subject of the action requests such a determination.
+Furthermore, section 5 requires the court to determine at the occupancy hearing whether the taking is for a public use, if the owner of the property that is the subject of the action requests such a determination.